mlp1802/easy-tcp/README.md

 ###Description
-Library for passing JSON messages from tcp clients and servers.
+Library for easily creatign a TCP socket server that listen to JSON messages.
+Server and client included.

 ###Install